 -- Okinawa, Japan --

-When it becomes feasible to excavate under the accumulated rubble of countless centuries, this 'cave' could well hold some surprises for those who currently promote the 'cave-man' view of prehistory during the last Ice Age.
-Was it the ancient entrance to the 'Gusuku', or perhaps to the 'No.1 Monument' itself?
+When it becomes feasible to excavate under the accumulated rubble that has built up over countless centuries, this 'cave' could well hold some surprises for those who currently promote the "brutish cave-man" view of prehistory that we are currently led to believe was all there was during the last Ice Age.

 History's Mysteries

-"Do undersea relics near Okinawa offer proof of a sophisticated civilization during the last ice age?
-Archeologists have long believed that civilization as we define it -- intelligent, tool-making, monument building, social humans -- began about 5,000 years ago.
-But submerged beneath the waves near the Japanese island of Yonaguni is evidence that may well overturn that long-held theory.
+Archeologists have long believed that civilization as they define it -- intelligent, tool-making, monument building, social humans -- began about 5,000 years ago.

-A small but persuasive number of scholars and scientists have long thought that "advanced" societies may have existed as long as 10,000 years ago.
-Their theories, however well reasoned and defended, have been hamstrung by a lack of evidence.
 But recent discoveries of man-made artifacts on the Pacific seafloor may well prove to be the smoking gun that will propel this alternative view of civilization to prominence".

-see the evidence with 'unique underwater footage' of
+see the evidence with 'unique underwater footage'

-the Yonaguni structures in the NEW DVD of the
+of the various Yonaguni structures in the

-'History Channel' television programme
+'History Channel' TV programme

 "Japan's Mysterious Pyramids"